 If you cancel your registration with us within 7 days of registering and paying the first registration (called “the cooling off period”) 100% of the registration fee will be refunded to you no questions asked*.
 Registration fee in respect of cancellations made after the cooling off period has expired are non-refundable.
 Please note that your registration fee does not cover one or more specific volunteering trips but is instead the cost of your annual membership to the Original Volunteers volunteering scheme whether you decide to join a project or not, or have joined a project and have not been entirely satisfied.
 Cancellations made shortly after registering must be made in writing by e-mail or recorded delivery post (please keep receipt and tracking number as proof of postage) and received by Original Volunteers within 7 days of the date we received your registration payment.
 Please note that we are unable to accept cancellations of registration by telephone. *The cooling off period cancellation policy is not applicable to volunteers who have arrived at their first placement within 7 days from the date we received the initial registration fee.

-All un-used project fees (such as accommodation) and other project specific fees which were paid directly to Original Volunteers are refundable.
-However, no refunds of unused accommodation can be made for time 'spent away' from your usual volunteer accommodation for a day or weekend.
+All un-used project fees (such as accommodation) and other project specific fees which were paid directly to Original Volunteers with the exception of the Bulgaria programme are refundable.
+However, no refunds of unused accommodation can be made for time ‘spent away’ from your usual volunteer accommodation for a day or weekend.
 All fees of all types paid directly to projects (for example paid by bank or other transfers from you directly to your project destination or on arrival to local staff are non-refundable).
-For refunds of unused stays, please note time 'spent on' projects refers to the day of the airport pick-up and transfer where applicable which is when services begin NOT from the first day you start actively volunteering or arrive at your 'place of volunteering'.
+For refunds of unused stays, please note time ‘spent on’ projects refers to the day of the airport pick-up and transfer where applicable which is when services begin NOT from the first day you start actively volunteering or arrive at your ‘place of volunteering’.

 No refunds can be made of missed or cancelled airport pick-ups unless the local coordinators were aware with reasonable notice to cancel the pick-up request (proof of communication will be required) and therefore, no driver was sent to meet you.